drbap/magicuser-theme-for-obsidian/README.md

 - @alitekdemir - suggestion to add the extra checkboxes (extra 1 - screenshot), based on Minimal and Things Themes.
 I hope you also find them useful.
 - @YannMiro - suggestion to show/hide file icons.
 - @zhouxinghong - reading mode suggestions (display H1-H6 labels on hover, colored H1-H6 labels) and colored indent guides in file explorer.
 Rounded tables suggestion.
 - @ll14m4n (Obsidian Forum) - dataview tables and stacked mode suggestions.
+Suggestion to change neon heading colors and links in headings (when neon mode is on).

 Special congratulations to the Obsidian.md team for creating a great software application.